nextflow-io/nextflow/docs/process.rst

 clusterOptions
 --------------

-The ``clusterOptions`` directive allows to use any `native` configuration option accepted by your cluster submit command.
+The ``clusterOptions`` directive allows the usage of any `native` configuration option accepted by your cluster submit command.
 You can use it to request non-standard resources or use settings that are specific to your cluster and not supported out of the box by Nextflow.